Alan Shearer: Personal life

 Shearer met his future wife, Lainya, whilst playing for Southampton.
 They lived locally with her parents in the city during his second year at the club, and were married on 8 June 1991 at St James' Church, West End, near Southampton.
 They have three children together.
 Shearer has described his wife as a quiet and reserved person who is uncomfortable with the public attention his fame sometimes brings.
 He cited not wanting to uproot his family as a key reason for remaining in England during his career, having had the chance to move to Juventus or Barcelona when leaving Blackburn.
 In May 2006, his family accompanied him onto the pitch at St James' Park as he performed a lap of honour following his testimonial match.

+Shearer has previously been part of a consortium run by ex-Newcastle player Terry McDermott that owned several racehorses, including Intersky Falcon.

+In August 2026, his daughter married Joe Marchant.